Last Updated on January 9, 2023

 Pros

-- Very comfortable, ergonomic design
+- Ultimate ergonomic design

 - Plenty of customizable options/profiles through Synapse